-Discount and allowance pricing

-Most firms adjust their basic price to reward customers for certain responses, such as cash payment, early payment of bills, volume purchases and off-season buying.
+Discount and allowance pricing: Most firms adjust their basic price to reward customers for certain responses, such as cash payment, early payment of bills, volume purchases and off-season buying.
 Some of those adjustments are described below:

-- Cash discounts A cash discount is a price reduction to buyers who pay their bills promptly.
+Cash discounts - A cash discount is a price reduction to buyers who pay their bills promptly.
 The discount must be granted to all buyers meeting these terms.
+Such

-Such discounts are customary in many industries and help to improve the sellers' cash situation and reduce bad debts and credit collection costs. - Quantity discounts A quantity discount is a price reduction to buyers who buy large volumes.
+- discounts are customary in many industries and help to improve the sellers' cash situation and reduce bad debts and credit collection costs. - Quantity discounts A quantity discount is a price reduction to buyers who buy large volumes.
 It must be offered to all customers and must not exceed the seller's cost savings associated with selling large quantities.
 These savings include lower selling, inventory and transportation expenses.
 Discounts provide an incentive to the customer to buy more from one given seller, rather than from many different sources. - Functional discounts A functional discount (also called trade discount) is offered by the seller to trade channel members who perform certain functions, such as selling, storing and record keeping.
 Manufacturers may offer different functional discounts to different trade channels because of the varying services they perform, but manufacturers must offer the same functional discounts within each trade channel. - Seasonal discounts A seasonal discount is a price reduction to buyers who buy out of season.
 It allows the seller to keep productions steady during the entire year. - Allowances They are another type of reductions from the list price.
 Trade-in allowances are price reductions given for turning in an old item when buying a new one.
 Promotional allowances are payments or price reductions to reward dealers for participating in advertising and sales-support programs.

-Discriminatory pricing

-Firms will often adjust their basic prices to allow for differences in customers, products and locations.
+Discriminatory pricing: Firms will often adjust their basic prices to allow for differences in customers, products and locations.
 In discriminatory pricing, the firm sells a product or service at two or more prices, even though the difference in prices is not based on differences in costs.
 Discriminatory pricing takes many forms as indicated below:

-- Customer-segment pricing Different customers pay different prices for the same product or service.
-Electricity power tariffs are different to industrial and domestic consumers. - Product-form pricing Different versions of the product are priced differently, but not according to differences in their costs.
-Book publishers offer same book at different prices- hard bound at high prices and paper packs at low prices. - Location pricing Different locations are priced differently, even though the cost of offering in each location is the same.
-Hotel chains charge tourists differently at different locations for the same type of accommodation - Time pricing Prices vary by the season, month, day and even hour.
-Museums and parks charge higher prices on Sundays and lower prices on week days.
+- Customer-segment pricing Different customers pay different prices for the same product or service. - Product-form pricing Different versions of the product are priced differently, but not according to differences in their costs.

+- Location pricing Different locations are priced differently, even though the cost of offering in each location is the same. - Time pricing Prices vary by the season, month, day and even hour.
-Psychological pricing

-It applies the belief that certain prices or price ranges make products more appealing to buyers than others.
+Psychological pricing: It applies the belief that certain prices or price ranges make products more appealing to buyers than others.
 In using psychological pricing, sellers consider the psychology of prices and not simply the economics.

-Pricing based on perceptions - The relationship between price and quality perceptions indicate that consumers perceive higherpriced products as having higher quality.
-When consumers cannot judge quality because they lack the information or skill, prices becomes an important quality signal.
-In case of cloth, if fabric is smooth and attractive in colour, high prices are fixed as consumers cannot judge the real quality.
-Hotels maintain good ambience to charge high prices.

-- Reference pricing Reference prices are those prices that buyers carry in their minds and refer to when looking at a given product.
+- Pricing based on perceptions The relationship between price and quality perceptions indicate that consumers perceive higher-priced products as having higher quality.
+When consumers cannot judge quality because they lack the information or skill, prices becomes an important quality signal. - Reference pricing Reference prices are those prices that buyers carry in their minds and refer to when looking at a given product.
 It might be formed by noting current prices, remembering past prices or assessing the buying situation.
-Sellers can influence or use these consumers' reference prices when setting price.
-Colour TVs are supposed to be higher in price with reference to black and white TVs.
-Consumers will judge the price by finding how much high it is when compared to B-W TV. - Odd pricing In odd pricing, marketers set prices at odd numbers just under round numbers.
+Sellers can influence or use these consumers' reference prices when setting price. - Odd pricing In odd pricing, marketers set prices at odd numbers just under round numbers.
 An odd ending conveys the notion of a discount or bargain to the customer.
-Bata pricing is famous for this.
-Instead of pricing at Rs 1000/- they price it as Rs.
-999.99